We have decided to declare today worldwide Mobile Productivity Day.

 An enterprise-grade solution that gives IT the control they need, and a UX that users love.
 Now that’s magic.

-To read first-hand what they have to say about Syncplicity, download a complimentary copy of the Gartner Magic Quadrant for EFSS click here.
+To read first-hand what they have to say about Syncplicity by Axway, download a complimentary copy of the Gartner Magic Quadrant for EFSS click here.

 Bob Dylan sang it loud and clear in 1964—the times they are a-changin’.
 Well…the times did change.
 And they still are changing, profoundly.
 IDC’s new Technology Spotlight report, Redefining Enterprise Mobile Collaboration, says the combination of cloud computing and mobility is fundamentally changing the way we work.
 It defines the trends and technologies that are reshaping enterprise collaboration, and highlights the role EMC is playing!